W0BBLEMASTER/weboasis/README.md

 *Note: This setting cannot be forced via the XML theme file alone.
 It is a server-side switch that must be toggled manually.*

+## PROTO8 LATEST UPDATES (DEC 2025)
+### 1. CORE SYSTEM FIXES
+- **The "Unloader" Logic (debug.xml):** Implemented conditional rendering to deload the dashboard UI on sub-pages (About, Sitemap, News).
+This prevents CSS/JS leakage and allows sub-apps to run in a pure environment.
+- **Menu Integration:** Added a hard-coded ABOUT/CHANGELOG button to the sidebar.
+- **Background Video Fix:** Fixed canvasContainer looping and sizing issues within the Blogspot environment.

+### 2. MONOLITH ARCHITECTURE (POC)
+Created three distinct methods for hosting sub-apps (About/News) to bypass Blogspot limitations:
+- **POC 1 (The Monolith):** A single 1.8MB HTML file with every byte of CSS/JS baked in using Python.
+Zero external dependencies.
+Failed Cherrypick.
+- **POC 2 (The Hybrid):** Absolute CDN links pointing to GitHub assets with a Glassmorphism UI overlay.
+Failed Cherrypick
+- **POC 3 (Webby Tribute):** A static, neon-glitch aesthetic page for core information.
+Passed Cherrypick!

+### 3. SITEMAP & DISCOVERABILITY
+- **Visual Sitemap:** Integrated a Matrix-themed HTML sitemap (sitemap.html) for user navigation.
+- **Robots.txt:** Custom rules pointing bots directly to the GitHub-hosted XML sitemap via Githack.
+- **Authority Loop:** Redirects and internal linking established to trick search engines into treating GitHub and Blogspot as a single high-trust entity.

 ---
 ## DEBUG/BUGFIXES